withastro/docs/src/pages/en/guides/migrate-to-astro/from-docusaurus.md

 ## Switch from Docusaurus to Astro

 To convert a Docusaurus documentation site to Astro, start with our docs starter template.
 Add our MDX integration and bring your existing content files to [create MDX pages](/en/guides/markdown-content/).
+You can still take advantage of [file-based routing](/en/core-concepts/routing/) by copying these documents directly into `src/pages/` in Astro, the same folder you currently use.
+Create folders with names that correspond to your existing Docusaurus project, and you should be able to keep your existing URLs.

+Docusaurus probably handled much of your site layout and meta data for you.
+You may wish to read about [building Astro Layouts as Markdown page wrappers](/en/core-concepts/layouts/#markdownmdx-layouts) to see how to manage templating yourself in Astro, including your page `<head>`.

 You can find this, and other templates, on [astro.new](https://astro.new) with links to a GitHub repository as well as one-click links to open a working project in StackBlitz, CodeSandbox and Gitpod online development environments.